 13. Universal Japan

-No ‘best things to do in Osaka’ travel guide is complete without Universal Japan, it is so iconic and super fun!
+No ‘best things to do in Osaka’ travel guide is complete without Universal Studios Japan, it is so iconic and super fun!
 Your inner child will be well and truly awakened, mine certainly was.

-From there, we journeyed to the Wizarding World of Harry Potter, my personal favourite.
-Stepping into Diagon Alley was like stepping onto the movie set!
-The air crackled with magic, and the intricate details – from shopfronts overflowing with magical supplies to the cobblestone streets – transported me straight into the world of Harry Potter.
-You can purchase a wand (there are actually interactive game you can play with this wand), sip on butter beer, eat magic beans, and ride on the thrilling flight of the Hippogriff.
+Universal Studios Japan has many different areas but the most famous are Super Nintendo World and the Wizarding World Of Harry Potter.
+Super Nintendo World is designed to look like you have stepped into a game, the structures look pixelated and move as they do in the game.
+Top things to do here are Yoshis ride and the Mario Cafe.
+Wizarding World of Harry Potter was my favourite area.
+Stepping into Diagon Alley was like stepping onto the movie set, from shopfronts overflowing with magical supplies to the cobblestone streets.
+You can purchase a wand (there’s an interactive game you can play with this wand), sip on butter beer, eat magic beans, and ride on the thrilling flight of the Hippogriff.

-Other areas that should not be missed are Minions, and Jurassic Park.
+Other areas that should not be missed are Minions and Jurassic Park.
 I also found the water show to be incredible, although it was in Japanese it was easy to follow along, it was action packed and very interactive.
 My jaw was wide open at some of the stunts and effects, which kept me on the edge of my seat!

 The most thrilling rides in the park are Hollywood Dream, The Flying Dinosaur and The Flight Of The Hippogriff.

-Tips for Universal Japan
+Tips For Universal Japan

-• arrive early! the worst kept secret is that the park actually opens 1 hour early.
+- arrive early! the worst kept secret is that the park actually opens 1 hour early.
 Arriving at 7am will get you a good place in the queue.

-• download the official app for timed entry, map, and live queue times
+- download the official app for timed entry, map, and live queue times

-• feel free to dress up or wear a hat/headband of your favourite character.
+- feel free to dress up or wear a hat/headband of your favourite character.
 You can also purchase outfits inside Universal.

-• lastly, manage expectations, it is so busy here that you will not be able to go on every ride you want to, due to the long queues.
+- lastly, manage expectations, it is so busy here that you will not be able to go on every ride you want to, due to the long queues.
 So pick 3 or 4 rides you don’t want to miss, and anymore is a bonus!

 14. Cat / Dog Cafe